 Come to Us for Help

 Receiving a mental health diagnosis does not mean there’s something wrong with you.
 It just means that your brain has been wired in a way that’s not conducive to a healthy, happy lifestyle.
 That’s where neurofeedback training from Grey Matters of Carmel comes into play.
 Depression, anxiety, ADD/ADHD, and PTSD can all alter the brain waves, often utilizing too much of the wrong one and not enough of the right ones.
 With our help, your own brain can rewire itself, creating new neural pathways that will clear the brain fog, mitigate your depression and anxiety, and help you emotionally process your PTSD.
-So if you’re ready to get started and to break free from your mental health diagnosis, it’s time to call us for a free consultation at (317) 215-7208.
+So if you’re ready to get started and to break free from your mental health diagnosis, it’s time to call us for a consultation at (317) 215-7208.

 Photo Credit: Victor Freitas from Pexels